McDonald’s to rival Chick-fil-A, Popeyes in chicken sandwich wars

 Continue Reading Below

-The fast-food giant is testing a crispy chicken sandwich in Houston, Texas and Knoxville, Tennessee as competitors like Popeyes and Chick-fil-A cash in on fried chicken sandwich sales.
+The fast-food giant is testing a crispy chicken sandwich in Houston, Texas and Knoxville, Tennessee, as competitors like Popeyes and Chick-fil-A cash in on fried chicken sandwich sales.

-The chain is testing out its Crispy Chicken Sandwich in the two southern states beginning Monday through Jan.
+The chain is testing out its Crispy Chicken Sandwich in the two Southern states beginning Monday through Jan.
 26, a McDonald’s spokeswoman told FOX Business.

 The Crispy Chicken Sandwich includes a fried chicken patty served on a sweet, buttery potato roll and topped with butter and crinkle-cut pickles, and a Deluxe Crispy Chicken Sandwich version will feature lettuce, tomatoes and mayo.

 “We certainly meant no beef when we hinted at a new menu item arriving in some of our restaurants.
-It’s true, we’re testing two new chicken sandwiches at participating restaurants in the Houston, Texas and Knoxville, Tennessee areas,” McDonald’s spokeswoman Lauren Altmin told FOX Business, hinting that eaters everywhere might soon be getting a taste.
+It’s true, we’re testing two new chicken sandwiches at participating restaurants in the Houston, Texas and Knoxville, Tennessee, areas,” McDonald’s spokeswoman Lauren Altmin told FOX Business, hinting that eaters everywhere might soon be getting a taste.
 “Everyone else should stay tuned for what’s to come in 2020.”

 The Crispy Chicken Sandwich is McDonald’s latest attempted at infiltrating the fried chicken sandwich market.
 It rolled out its Ultimate Chicken Sandwich at more than 100 locations across Washington state in 2018.
 Now, it’s competing with the likes of Popeyes and Chick-fil-A.